Fort Abercrombie |

 (1942 - 1946), Umnak Island

 An Army airbase near Tulik Volcano.
 Now the site of Bering Pacific Ranch.
-One 6-inch naval gun was located at Sheep Point (still intact).
+One 6-inch naval gun was located at Sheep Point (mount still remains).
 Also located here were up to nine 155mm guns on Panama mounts.
 A two-gun 6-inch naval gun battery was located across the pass near Chernofski, at Mutton Cove on Unalaska Island (destroyed).
 There were no protected port facilities on Umnak Island.

 (some info courtesy of Colt Denfeld of the Coast Defense Study Group)